jongmin-529/jongmin-529.github.io/experience.md

 * Project: **Investigation of the interaction between selective attention and working memory and their effects on cognitive processing**
   * **Graduate Research Assistant**, Dept. of Psychology, Chungnam National University, Daejeon, Korea.
   * Advisor: Dr. Suk Won Han
-  * Designed and led a project on clarifying the mechanism of multi-target visual search
+  * Designed and led a project on clarifying under which condition visual search becomes more serial or parallel by utilizing a multi-target search task

 <hr>